Minnesota Order for Protection Lawyer

 An Order for Protection is a civil order that provides protection from harm by a family or household member usually filed in conjunction with a domestic assault allegation.
-If you have been accused or arrested for any instance of domestic assault, you may also be looking at an Order for Protection.
+You could be facing a misdemeanor criminal charge which is enhanceable.
+If you are charged with a second violation, it will be charged as a Gross Misdemeanor, which carries a sentence of 1 year and or a $3,000 fine.

-Contact Minnesota domestic assault lawyer, Judith Samson if you have been hit with an Order for Protection.
+Contact Judith Samson if you have been hit with an Order for Protection Or if you are the Petitioner seeking an OFP.

 Although an Order for Protection can offer the alleged victim protection from the alleged defendant, they are often filed under false pretenses and before the case have even seen the courts.
-What this means is that you could be looking at an Order for Protection even if you are innocent of the crime.
-It is important to protect your legal rights when it comes to defending an Order for Protection case.
+What this means is that you could be looking at an order for protection even if you are innocent of the crime.

 There are two different types of Order for Protection – the Ex Parte Order for Protection and the Full Order for Protection.